 1. Start with alerting activities: These activities should be stimulating and help to increase the child's level of alertness.
 Examples include jumping on a trampoline, using a gym ball, or engaging in quick-paced exercises.

-4. Integrate tactile stimulation: Tactile activities help to develop sensory awareness and motor skills.
-Including activities like texture exploration, art projects using different materials, or educational food stamping activities can stimulate the sense of touch.
+Tactile tasks develop sensory awareness and motor skills.
+Use texture exploration (Gibson, 1962) and art projects (Lowenfeld & Brittain, 1987).
+Food stamping activities (Edwards, 2010) can also stimulate each learner's sense of touch.

 Improving motor skills in sensory circuits